 What Is Substitution Tapering?

-Why the Substitution Tapering Method?
+Why Use the Substitution Tapering Method?

-Abruptly stopping use of substances like benzodiazepines or alcohol may cause severe withdrawal syndromes with life-threatening symptoms, such as:
+For example, abruptly stopping use of substances like benzodiazepines or alcohol may cause severe withdrawal syndromes with life-threatening symptoms, such as:

 - Heart or breathing problems